vvmruder/pyramid_georest/README.md

    config.include('pyramid_rest', route_prefix='api')
 ```

 First you need to import the Rest class from the pyramid_rest package.
 This class is kind of a wrapper.
 It holds the configuration for the service, like the database connection in form of an sqlalchemy engine, the model which is the underlaying python-class-representation, and so on.
 Please see the class's documentation for further information.
 Once you have defined your service objects in a python list, you have to call the prepare_models method from this package.
 It is like a pre config of the package.
+Once you defined all your restful services gather them in a python list and call the prepare_models method of this package.
+This provides your configuration to the package for later.

 Add a "config.include('pyramid_rest', route_prefix='api')" line.
 This will include the rest api to your project and creates all the services as configured before.